Asics DynaFlyte review

 Despite being a hobbyist runner, I was willing to invest in a pair of running shoes that would be solid but not clunky.
-This became my highest upgrade of running shoe in terms of price and model, and it has definitely been worth it.
+This became my highest upgrade of running shoes in terms of price and model, and it has definitely been worth it.

-I find the ride smooth with its lightweight sole giving me feeling of being to run faster when needed.
+I find the ride smooth with its lightweight sole giving me the feeling of being to run faster when needed.

 It definitely gave me more peace of mind post ankle injuries to rediscover my running style.
 That has fluctuated over the years, but with the Asics Dynaflyte, I found my running style fall back into a natural way.

 The Dynaflyte 1 has a nice contemporary feel about it utilizing a unique mesh upper was complementing heel unit features.
-It features Asics Flytefoam sole, which is exceptionally soft and durable.
+It features an Asics Flytefoam sole, which is exceptionally soft and durable.

 It has a light ride despite being averagely shaped in terms of build.
 It gave me confidence while running with recovered injured ankles that I had stability throughout running and hold on the ankle.

 The tongue has a nice curve to fit against the base of your shin.
 This worked out well - might depend definitely on other people’s body shape and size.